osvcos/xfat/README.md

 * List the contents of the root directory
 * Traverse over the filesystem tree
 * Read files
+* Provide date/time information for files/directories
+* Display filenames in the long filename format (LFN)
 * Provide filesystem information (filesystem size, available size, block size)

-In order to use it, just type>
+In order to use it, just type:

     xfat-fuse <device> <mountpoint>